censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ## How to become a CENO bridge

 This functionality is already built into the CENO Browser.
-Your device will need to be connected to a Wi-Fi network that has [UPnP][] enabled.
+Your device will need to be connected to a Wi-Fi network that has either [UPnP][] enabled or explicit port forwarding configured for CENO.
+See below for further details.

 [UPnP]: https://en.wikipedia.org/wiki/Universal_Plug_and_Play